isomerpages/mlaw-corp/_covid19/02-C-OTPs-and-S-and-P-agreements.md

 *	Relief will only apply if you can demonstrate that you are <b>unable to make the payments due, because of COVID-19</b>.
 This can occur in a variety of circumstances, including where you have lost your job as a result of COVID-19.

-**5. I purchased the residential property together with another person.
+**5. I purchased the property together with another person.
 We now cannot meet the payment schedule as one of us has lost our job.
 Do we qualify for the relief?**

 *	If you purchased the property together with another person, both your circumstances will need to be considered together to determine whether the reliefs apply.